 In April this year we cycled over Du Toitskloof pass before the crack of dawn, as part of a 600km ride and someone started with the Coke bottle analogy.
 It goes like this.

 I like cycling with Derek Lawrence.
 He tips the scale at a modest 63 kilograms while I come in at a more generous 113 kilograms.
 This inevitably means we have very different strengths and weaknesses when riding our bicycles.

 It also means we operate like a concertina when cycling together, with Derek like a rocket up the hills, while my own efforts could be best compared to a dung beetle manipulating an atlas stone.

-In contrast, any plus-sized cyclist knows that momentum is you best friend when the road flattens or points downwards, provided off course that your brakes are in order.
+In contrast, any plus-sized cyclist knows that momentum is you best friend when the road flattens or the gradient points ever so slightly downwards, provided off course that your brakes are in order.

-Statistics would refer to this amount as significant.
+Statistics refer to this amount as significant.